leoebfolsom/unFakebook/README.md

 # unFakebook
-A Google Chrome extension that removes fake news from your newsfeed based on <a href="https://en.wikipedia.org/wiki/List_of_fake_news_websites" target="_blank">Wikipedia's list of fake news sites.</a> Available for install <a href="https://chrome.google.com/webstore/detail/unfakebook/aidlbaclkaebhagalmipjeingpgcoggi" target="_blank">in the Chrome store.</a>
+A Google Chrome extension that removes fake news from your newsfeed based on <a href="https://en.wikipedia.org/wiki/List_of_fake_news_websites" target="_blank">Wikipedia's list of fake news sites.</a>

 Here is a list of the terms that are filtered out: